MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/plan-implementation-content.md

 For example, Proseware used Azure SLAs for Azure services.
 The following diagram illustrates Proseware's dependency list and shows availability goals for each dependency.

-> [!NOTE]
+[![Diagram showing Proseware's dependencies on the critical path and the assigned availability metric for each dependency.](images/java-slo-dependecies.png)](images/java-slo-dependecies.png)
-> Azure SLAs are subject to change.
+*Azure SLAs are subject to change.
 The SLAs shown here are examples used to illustrate the process of estimating composite availability.
-For information about current Azure SLAs, see [SLAs for Online Services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).
+For information, see [SLAs for Online Services](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services).*

-[![Diagram showing Proseware's dependencies on the critical path and the assigned availability metric for each dependency.](images/java-slo-dependecies.png)](images/java-slo-dependecies.png)

-Finally, use the formulas for composite SLAs to estimate the composite availability of the dependencies on the critical path.
+Finally, you need to use the formulas for composite SLAs to estimate the composite availability of the dependencies on the critical path.
 This number should meet or exceed your SLO.
 For more information, see:

 - [Composite SLA formula](/azure/architecture/framework/resiliency/business-metrics#composite-slas)
 - [Multiregional SLA formula](/azure/architecture/framework/resiliency/business-metrics#slas-for-multiregion-deployments)

 ## Choose the right services

 The Azure services you choose should support your short-term objectives while preparing your application to meet any long-term goals.
 You should pick services that (1) meet the SLO for the production environment, (2) require minimal migration effort, and (3) support planned modernization efforts.

 At this phase, it's important to select Azure services that mirror key on-premises choices to minimize the migration effort.
 For example, you should keep the same database engine (PostgreSQL -> Azure Database for PostgreSQL Flexible Server).
 Containerization of your application typically doesn't meet the short-term objectives of the reliable web app pattern, but the application platform you choose now should support containerization if it's a long-term goal.
 The two main requirements Proseware used when choosing Azure services were (1) an SLA of 99.9% for the production environment and (2) an average load of 1,000 users daily.

 ### Application platform